argoflow/argoflow-gcp/README.md

   ```

 2. Install the ArgoCD CLI tool from [here](https://argoproj.github.io/argo-cd/cli_installation/)
-3. Access the ArgoCD UI by exposing it through a LoadBalander, Ingress or by port-fowarding
-using `kubectl port-forward svc/argocd-server -n argocd 8080:443`
-4. Login to the ArgoCD CLI.
-First get the default password for the `admin` user:
-    `kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d`

-    Next, login with the following command:
-    `argocd login <ARGOCD_SERVER>  # e.g. localhost:8080 or argocd.example.com`

-    Finally, update the account password with:
-    `argocd account update-password`
-5. You can now login to the ArgoCD UI with your new password.
-This UI will be handy to keep track of the created resources
-while deploying Kubeflow.

 Note - Argo CD needs to be able access your repository to deploy applications.
  If the fork of this repository that you are planning to use with Argo CD is private